OSU-CS290-F16/final-project-hongpeng-cao-final-project/README.md

 I am using PHP, html , javastript and Mysql developed this bbs web

-before make it up, using .../bbs/createdb.php to set up all setting.
+before make it work, using .../bbs/createdb.php to set up all setting.